nayakwadi/SimpleDeployToAKS/README.md

 ### 3. Build, Tag, and Push Docker Image

--   Run the docker build, tag, and push commands (refer to commands mentioned in `docker_acr_instructions.txt`).
+-   Run the docker build, tag, and push commands (refer to commands mentioned in `docker_acr_instructions.md`).

 ### 4. Deploy to AKS using kubectl

--   Prepare Deployment manifest, service manifest and deploy the application in AKS(refer to commands mentioned in `aks_deployment_instructions.txt`).
+-   Prepare Deployment manifest, service manifest and deploy the application in AKS(refer to commands mentioned in `aks_deployment_instructions.md`).